clessn/clessn-blend/README.md

 * from the data lake or file blob to the data warehouse
 * from the data warehouse to datamarts

+We say that the data lake contains items.
+The datawarehouse and datamarts contain only tabular database tables.

 To conduct their research or data visualization projects, researchers will consume data only from the datamarts they produce.
 They produce datamarts by writing refiners that feed from the data warehouse.

+Researchers will eventually be able to make some datamarts public in order to be shared them with the community.